astral-sh/uv/docs/guides/publish.md

 the effect of declaring a build system in the
 [project concept](../concepts/projects.md#build-systems) documentation.

+!!! note

+    If you have internal packages that you do not want to be published, you can mark them as
+    private:

+    ```toml
+    [project]
+    classifiers = ["Private :: Do Not Upload"]
+    ```

+    This setting makes PyPI reject your uploaded package from publishing.
+It does not affect security or privacy settings on alternative registries.

+    We also recommend only generating per-project tokens: Without a PyPI token matching the project, it can't be accidentally published.

 ## Building your package

 Build your package with `uv build`: